Dodgers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in six of their past 10 games and won each of those contests.
+- The Dodgers have played as the favorite seven times over their past 10 games and won each of those contests.

-- In their last 10 games with a total, the Dodgers and their opponents have failed to hit the over five times.
+- In their last 10 games with a total, the Dodgers and their opponents have failed to hit the over six times.

 Dodgers Betting Records & Stats

-- The Dodgers have a 69.2% chance to win this contest based on the moneyline's implied probability.
+- The Dodgers have an implied moneyline win probability of 71.4% in this contest.

-- Los Angeles has played in 117 games with a set over/under, and have combined with its opponents to go over the total 67 times (67-44-6).
+- In the 118 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 67 times (67-45-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!